ionic-team/stencil-site/src/docs/framework-integration/vue.md

 import { applyPolyfills, defineCustomElements } from 'test-components/loader';

 Vue.config.productionTip = false;

-// tell Vue to ignore all components defined in the test-components
+// Tell Vue to ignore all components defined in the test-components
 // package.
 The regex assumes all components names are prefixed
 // 'test'
 Vue.config.ignoredElements = [/test-\w*/];